Bedlam (Pretty Little Liars): Plot summary

-Aria is Ezra are talking about Elliott and their book.
-After, they hold the each other hands, and then is shown Liam, that is inside his car, watching.
-Following, Liam and Ezra and arguing about the book, and Liam constantly tries to decrease Ezra's writing.
-However, Ezra stay calm and forget about anything.
+Aria and Ezra talk about Elliott and their book.
+After, they hold hands, and Liam is shown inside his car watching them.
+Following, Liam and Ezra are arguing about the book, and Liam insults Ezra's writing however Ezra stays calm.
 In Veronica's campaign office, Spencer is talking with someone on the phone, and Mary shows up.
 Initially, Mary says that she was waiting to know how Hanna is.
 The two then discuss Mary's attitude of not leading Hanna to the hospital or to the police.
 Mary then says that her experiences with hospitals and with the police weren't great, and, in sequence, Mary tells Spencer the reason why she was committed to Radley, many years ago.
 Mary reports that her twin-sister, Jessica, and she were 14-years-old, and Jessica was babysitting a boy.
 Jessica telephoned Mary, claiming that the baby didn't stop crying; but, when Mary arrived at the house, the baby was quiet anyway.
 Jessica then asked Mary to stay home while she was talking to a boyfriend.
 When the baby's parents arrived at the house, they found the baby drowned in the bathtub, and Jessica threw the blame on Mary, even with her being innocent.
 In the next scene, Ezra reveals Liam's bad behavior to Aria, and she gets scared.

-In New York City, Hanna and Jordan arrives at a closed Columbus bar — the local were they first met.
-Hanna gets angry, and ends up that she ends their engagement.
+In New York City, Hanna and Jordan arrives at a closed Columbus bar where they first met.
+Hanna gets angry, and ends up ending their engagement.
 At the Radley Hotel, Mary shows up and starts remembering the old Radley Sanitarium.
 Emily helps her and they deal to visit Alison together.
 Lucas and Hanna then speak about the contract for a fashion business, and, with the end of her engagement, Hanna ends up signing the contract.
-Aria and Liam discuss about Ezra and the book, and Liam says that Aria was abused by his teacher while in the high school, and Aria denies it.
+Aria and Liam discuss about Ezra and the book, and Liam says that Aria was abused by his teacher while in high school, and Aria denies it.
 At the psychiatric hospital, Alison wakes up and sees Emily.
-Alison claims for Emily's help, stating that Elliott is a bad person, and Alison sees Mary and starts thinking that she is her mother, Jessica.
+Alison asks for Emily's help, stating that Elliott is a bad person, and Alison sees Mary and starts thinking that she is her mother, Jessica.
 However, Elliott enters the room and he kicks out everybody, including the nurse (Gwen Holloway).
 In the hallway, Elliott asks to talk with Mary; and, inside an office, Mary complains that she was calling Elliott for two days, without an answer and tells Elliott that he has gone too far.
 Elliott says that Mary should not appear in the hospital and tells her to leave him to his work.
 Emily, meanwhile, is watching their shadows through an unfocused window.